 Within the CARES Act program, the Public Services accomplishments total 214 persons assisted within the CDBG-CV program.
-In Economic Development the Business Assistance program reported 1 (one) loan created in FY 2021-22.
-The Economic Development program continues to serve businesses in FY 2022-23.
-There were six CDBG -CV activities that completed in FY 2021-22 and five activities that did not move forward due to the inability to carry out their activities during COVID pandemic.
+In Economic Development- the Business Assistance program, reported 1 (one) loan created in FY 2021-22.
+The Economic Development program continues to serve business in FY 2022-23.
+There were six CDBG -CV activities that completed in FY2021-22 and five activities that did not move forward due to the inability to carry out their activities during covid pandemic.
 The City has processed an amendment for the CDBG-CV balance of remaining funds in February 2023 in order to move forward with projects related to COVID-19.

-CARES ACT ESG-CV, emergency shelter assisted 173 persons, street outreach program assisted 416 persons and 11 households (27 persons) were assisted with rapid rehousing in FY 2021-22.
-The ESG-CV funds will continue to assist homeless person in FY 2022-23.
+CARES ACT ESG-CV, emergency shelter assisted 173 persons, street outreach program assisted 416 persons and 11 households (27 persons) were assisted with rapid rehousing in FY2021-22.
+The ESG-CV funds will continue to assist homeless persons in FY2022-23.